jonmorrissmith/RpiTrainDisplay/README.md

 * Estinated departure time for calling points
 * Any National Rail messages for the station

-Components are a Raspberry Pi, a matrix-adapter (Adafruit RGB matrix bonnet), some RGB matrices and a power-supply.
+Components are a Raspberry Pi 4, a matrix-adapter (Adafruit RGB matrix bonnet), some RGB matrices and a power-supply.

 There are some limitations with using this hardware which I suspect don't apply to commercially-available units.